Celebrating 30 Years of The Alienist – Part Five

 An affiliate of the Franklin Mint, the Franklin Library was operational from 1973 to 2000 and had several series of fine leather-bound (and some imitation and quarter-bound) books produced under their name.
 These included, among others, their 100 Greatest Books of All Time series, Signed First Edition series, and Signed Limited Edition series.
 Of note, the works they selected for their Signed First Edition series were those they believed had the potential to become the classics of the future—so the fact that they chose a debut novelist for a place on the list was highly unusual (for, although Caleb had one novel, Casing the Promised Land, to his name, it was little known and The Alienist was treated by most in the industry as a debut).

 Nonetheless, the anticipation surrounding the novel (see Part One) resulted in the work receiving the honor of being included in the series, and Caleb also wrote a foreword that was exclusive to this edition.
 Like all other Franklin Library Signed First Editions, this edition was fully leather-bound with 22 karat gold ornamentation.
 It also included a custom illustration and was printed on acid-free paper with gilt edging.
-Although the precise number of copies was not made public by Franklin Library, an advertisement from 1997 claimed that each edition was limited to 7,500 copies worldwide.
+Although the precise number of copies was not made public by Franklin Library, the sequel which was also published by Franklin Library (see Part Four) was limited to 1,500 copies worldwide.
 As you can see below, it is a truly beautiful edition.

 Of course, for most readers, it was Random House’s first edition they would see on bookstore shelves.
 Featuring a sepia-toned photograph called The Street by Alfred Stieglitz from Camera Work (July 1903), Caleb revealed in an interview with Publishers Weekly in 1997 that he helped to design the now iconic cover.
 For collectors, the first printing of the first edition can be identified by the printer’s key “9 8 7 6 5 4 3 2” and “First Edition” on the copyright page.